Bash Helpers

 my_mappings.bam

-We use the bash helper variable mappings_bam_path to reference the location of a file after it has been downloaded using dx-download-all-inputs.
+Use the bash helper variable `mappings_bam_path` to reference the location of a file after it has been downloaded using `dx-download-all-inputs`.

-We use the dx-upload-all-outputs command to upload data to the platform and specify it as the job’s output.
-The dx-upload-all-outputs command expects to find file paths matching the pattern /home/dnanexus/out/[VARIABLE]/*.
-It will upload matching files and then associate them as the output corresponding to [VARIABLE].
-In this case, the output is called counts_txt.
-Earlier we created the folders, and we can now place the outputs there.
+Use the `dx-upload-all-outputs` command to upload data to the platform and specify it as the job's output.
+The `dx-upload-all-outputs` command expects to find file paths matching the pattern `/home/dnanexus/out/[VARIABLE]/*`.
+It uploads matching files and then associates them as the output corresponding to `[VARIABLE]`.
+In this case, the output is called `counts_txt`.
+After creating the folders, place the outputs there.

 dx-upload-all-outputs